 First, you have to be prepared to invest some time and effort into managing your professional exposure.

-This means accepting how important managing your visibility is to your ongoing career success (you can read why it’s crucial here) and committing a chunk (large or small) of your time to this each week.
+This means accepting how important managing your visibility is to your ongoing career success (read why it’s crucial) and committing a chunk (large or small) of your time to this each week.

 We now operate in an environment where we rarely see people more casually in the office, so all interactions have to be very intentional.
 This is limiting and your exposure even more.
 However, every day decisions are still being made about who to promote, who to retain (or not), who to allocate to certain projects or clients – the list goes on.